Internal storytelling: A guide for internal comms - Oak Engage

 Transformation journeys are one of the easiest things to frame within a narrative.
 You can show employees their role as the drivers of change that will revolutionise the business.
 This can help you stay on track with deliverables with a workforce that is eager to be part of the change.

-Builds a Culture
+Builds a culture

 When you frame your employees in your narrative, you can help shape the company culture you want.
 88% of employees see culture as key to business success, so obviously it is something they value themselves.